RaiderHQ/ruby_raider/README.md

    <p align="center"> For more information and updates on releases, see <a href="https://ruby-raider.com">https://ruby-raider.com</a></p>
 </div>

+## What is ruby raider?

+Ruby Raider is a generator and scaffolding gem to make UI test automation easier

+### At the moment Ruby raider supports

+* Generating a framework with Cucumber and Selenium

+* Generating a framework with Rspec and Selenium

+* Generating a framework with Cucumber and Watir

+* Generating a framework with Rspec and Watir

+* Generating a framework with Rspec and Appium for IOS

+* Generating a framework with Cucumber and Appium for IOS

+***In order to run the Appium tests, download the example [app](https://github.com/cloudgrey-io/the-app/releases/tag/v1.10.0).***

+This works in all the platforms (Tested on Mac OS, Linux and Windows).

 ## Getting started

 To get the project up and running.